BunmiFash/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script changes ownership of a file
+This script plays episode 2 of star wars